RetroDECK/ES-DE/THEMES-DEV.md

     - Selected item is scaled by the value defined by this property.
     - Minimum value is `0.2` and maximum value is `3`
     - Default is `1.2`
-* `itemInterpolation` - type: STRING
-    - Interpolation method to use when scaling items.
-Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
-The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images as these are rasterized at a set resolution and then scaled using the GPU.
-    - Valid values are `nearest` or `linear`
-    - Default is `linear`
 * `itemRotation` - type: FLOAT
     - Angle in degrees that the item should be rotated.
 This value should be positive if the `itemRotationOrigin` X axis has a negative value, and it should be negative if the `itemRotationOrigin` X axis has a positive value, otherwise the wheel will rotate in the wrong direction.
     - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".